Huli Huli: The Delicious Tropical BBQ Sauce With Built-In Instructions

 Modern variations of Huli Huli sauce

 Morgado's recipe for Huli Huli sauce is a mystery protected by a trademarked seal, but that hasn't stopped Hawaiians from creating their own versions.
 Most recipes use honey, brown sugar, or a combination of both to counter the salty, umami-rich soy sauce and spicy bite of ginger, and garlic.
 However, newer recipes have added acid and sweetness with ketchup, more umami-richness with Worcestershire sauce, and more heat with store-bought hot sauces like Sriracha.
 Sesame oil is another crucial ingredient that adds nuttiness and fat that'll help the sauce adhere to the chicken as it grills.
-And pineapple juice is the sweet and acidic ode to Hawaii that provides the tropical twist on teriyaki.
-But many recipes supplement it with sherry or rice vinegar for more acidity.
+Many recipes also supplement it with sherry or rice vinegar for more acidity.

 Chicken is the main subject for Huli Huli sauce, but it'd also taste delicious with pork, which is another popular protein in Hawaii.
 You could also use the sauce to quickly marinate shrimp skewers or brush onto a fish filet before throwing them on the grill.
 Hawaiian barbecue traditions also come with their own set of sides.
-Serve Huli Huli chicken or pork accompanied by this recipe for Hawaiian macaroni salad, pineapple rice, or Hawaiian-style coleslaw that also features pineapple!
+Serve Huli Huli chicken or pork accompanied by this recipe for Hawaiian macaroni salad, fried rice, or Hawaiian-style coleslaw.
 You can also make Huli Huli chicken sliders out of the equally iconic and historic King's Hawaiian rolls